Table of contents

 Conclusion

-In this blog, we have discussed how to get input from user in Java.
+In this blog, we have discussed how to get input from the user in Java.
 Obtaining user input in Java is a fundamental aspect of building interactive and dynamic applications.
 Through the exploration of various input methods like the Scanner and BufferedReader classes, as well as GUI components, we've uncovered versatile approaches to handle user interaction.

 Live masterclass